 Local Analogues to z=5 LBGs

 My recent work has included studying the properties of compact, intensely star-forming galaxies in the local universe that provide good analogues to the high redshift population - and, in particular to the highest redshift galaxies.
 Understanding the nature of star formation at early times requires inferences and assumptions about their wider properties, extrapolated from relatively little data.
 Inevitably, these extrapolations are based on studies of similar, small, star-forming galaxies in the more local Universe, including so-called 'Lyman Break Analogues' and more local Gamma-Ray burst host galaxies (which can be used as models for more distant burst hosts).
 By examining these nearby sources, we aim to study the spectra, stellar populations, mass and dynamics of such systems in more detail than is possible on faint, distant galaxies.
 Our initial pilot sample was published in Stanway & Davies (2014), and follow up observations at LABOCA, SINFONI and the VLA are underway.
 My PhD student, Stephanie Greis, worked in this area (see Greis et al 2016, 2017).

 GRBs and GRB Host Galaxies

-In collaboration with Andrew Levan (Warwick), Malcolm Bremer (Bristol) and Nial Tanvir (Leicester), I am now also using my expertise in distant galaxies and in radio observation to study GRB host galaxies - both to constrain their star formation properties using radio observations, and to study their molecular gas content at very high redshift).
+In collaboration with Andrew Levan (Radboud), Malcolm Bremer (Bristol) and Nial Tanvir (Leicester), I am also using my expertise in distant galaxies and in radio observation to study GRB host galaxies - both to constrain their star formation properties using radio observations, and to study their molecular gas content at very high redshift).
 To date we have explored molecular gas in the field of a z=8 GRB Host galaxy (Stanway et al 2010b) and the radio continuum flux of GRB host galaxies at very low redshifts (Stanway, Levan and Davies, 2010), and are expanding this work to consider specific categories of GRB hosts at intermediate redshift.
 Recent work has included the publications of my PhD student Ashley Chrimes: Chrimes et al (2018, 2019a, 2019b, 2020) which has characterised host galaxy populations, identified a z>4.5 burst in the archive and explored progenitors of these events using the BPASS models described above.

 Molecular Gas and Dust at High Redshift